 Are you wading through toys each time you go in your kid’s room?
 Do you have mountains of laundry yet your kids have nothing to wear?
 Are you ready for a major cleanout but getting started feels so daunting?

-Figuring out how to declutter a child’s room can be challenging.
+Figuring out how to declutter a kid’s room can be challenging.
 But you can get to a better place, and I’m here to help.

 This post contains some affiliate links, which means I earn a small commission if you use them (at no cost to you).
 Full disclosure.